 Max Brown Australian Son

-James Whitty was a squatter who became one of Ned Kelly’s most redoubtable foes.
-Squatters often occupied important social positions in local communities and were prepared to use such positions to frustrate selection.
+James Whitty was an egotistical squatter who became Ned Kelly’s nemesis.
+Squatters like Whitty often occupied important social positions in local communities and were prepared to use such positions to frustrate selection.
 They were able to choose the best pastures, mainly along river banks and watering holes, effectively picking the eyes out of the land or ‘peacocking’, as it was known back then.

 Dummying was also a famous tactic used by squatters whereabouts a man was paid by them to select land.
 He would then transfer it back to the squatters.
 The squatters with their social influence where able to place roads through selections.
 They sat on the boards set up to overview the land laws effectiveness.
 City officials, oblivious to the ways of the country accepted these committees findings as gospel.